Cardiovascular and Chemical Exposure Risks on Today’s Training Ground

 Overview

 This research examines the cardiovascular and chemical exposure risks during fire training scenarios.
-The Illinois Fire Service Institute (IFSI), UL’s Fire Safety Research Institute (FSRI) and the National Institute for Occupational Safety and Health (NIOSH) teams reconvene much of the same data collection instrumentation used in the Cardiovascular and Chemical Exposure Risk on Today’s Fireground study, with firefighters responding to training scenarios similar to that utilized to prepare for single family fire responses.
+The Illinois Fire Service Institute (IFSI), the Fire Safety Research Institute (FSRI), part of UL Research Institutes and the National Institute for Occupational Safety and Health (NIOSH) teams reconvene much of the same data collection instrumentation used in the Cardiovascular and Chemical Exposure Risk on Today’s Fireground study, with firefighters responding to training scenarios similar to that utilized to prepare for single family fire responses.
 Coordinated Attack (suppression and search) in ranch style training structures constructed from concrete and steel materials are utilized with fuels including 1) pallet and straw, 2) pallet and OSB and 3) theatrical smoke with digital (simulated) fire.

 “This project studies some of the risks associated with training fires that use traditional wood-based fuel, as well as theatrical smoke and/or engineered wood products and compares this information to data from fires in buildings with typical household furnishings.
 This study is the first of its kind to scientifically characterize and broadly disseminate the impacts of these environments on both firefighting students and fire instructors during the training and up to three hours after completion.
 Importantly, we also examine firefighter PPE exposure to products of combustion and the effectiveness of cleaning procedures.”